mhvwerts/randommw/README.md

 ## Status

-We are working towards basic usage and validation of the PRNG for normally distributed numbers in numerical simulations of colloidal systems.
-The code is functional and is now contained in a monolithic module (`randommw.c`) that can be easily included in a scientific computing project in C. The random numbers have a good Gaussian distribution (tested up to 8 raw moments, see `tests/test_moments.c`).
+We have validated the PRNGs and are using them for normally distributed random numbers in numerical simulations of colloidal systems, The code is functional and is now contained in a monolithic module (`randommw.c`) that can be easily included in a scientific computing project in C. The random numbers have a good Gaussian distribution (tested up to 8 raw moments, see `tests/test_moments.c`).
 They are generated with high throughput, using MWC256, Xoshiro256+, MELG19937-64 or Splitmix64 as underlying uniform PRNG.

 Generated normally distributed pseudo-random numbers can be written to a binary file using `genzignor.c`.
 These numbers have been used successfully for Brownian simulations in [DDM Toolkit](https://github.com/mhvwerts/ddm-toolkit), giving consistent results between the simulation and subsequent DDM analysis of the simulated image stack.